slartidan/mineTwitterer/README.md

 twitters your bitcoin miner's mining results to twitter using Perl.

-The current skript is configured to use the btcmp-Pool and twitter €-prices.
+The current script is configured to use the btcmp-Pool and twitter €-prices.

+The script runs fine on my Ubuntu and my Minepeon Raspberry Pi.

 Configuration
 =============